-- How do we properly assemble and disassemble our chosen instrument? - What is the name and purpose of each part of the instrument? - What is tone? - How do we produce a characteristic tone quality on the instrument? - What is the proper embouchure/stick grip for the instrument? - What is intonation? - How do we aurally recognize and understand when we are "in tune" and "out of tune"? - How do we improve our intonation once we recognize we are not in tune? - How do we maintain acceptable intonation once achieved? - What are the techniques needed for the instrument? - How do we improve our technique?
+- What are the short- and long-term care and maintenance procedures for our chosen instrument? - What supplies and accessories are needed to care for and maintain each part of the instrument? - How do we discern between a quality characteristic tone and a poor tone on the instrument? - How do we produce a characteristic tone quality on the instrument? - What is the ideal embouchure/stick grip for the instrument? - How do we discern when a small group of musicians or an ensemble have acceptable intonation? - How do we aurally recognize and understand when we are "in tune" and "out of tune"? - How do we improve our intonation once we recognize we are not in tune? - How do we maintain acceptable intonation once achieved? - What are ways in which we can advance our techniques needed for the instrument? - What are some alternate or specialized techniques on the instrument?